 2014 Council of Emergency Medicine Residency Directors Academy for Scholarship in Emergency Medicine:

 Distinguished Educator Award

 Physician of the Year Award

 Available to Mentor as: (Review Mentor Role Definitions)

-In the last threeyears, since assuming my role as Designated Institutional Official and Chair of the Graduate Medical Education Committee, I have sought to leverage my experience as an educator while partnering with others across the medical campus to develop a centralized framework for the sharing of educational paradigms.
-For example, I was the driving force behind the creation of a multidisciplinary Educators Academy which has provided multiple opportunities for residents, fellows, faculty, and administrators who are interested in becoming better educators to learn new skills and hone their craft.
+Since being promoted to the position of Designated Institutional Official and Chair of the Graduate Medical Education Committee, I have sought to leverage my experience as an educator while partnering with others across the medical campus to develop a centralized framework for the sharing of educational paradigms.
 While I have less 1:1 contact with students and residents in my current role, I have found great pleasure in the challenges of creating a centralized structure to facilitate the education of our trainees and faculty.
 In doing so, I am now able to mentor junior faculty members who are establishing their brand as educators, connect them to colleagues at a similar station, and foster their development.